Squeezing information from radio surveys to probe the primordial Universe: The 21cm bimodal bispectrum

-The window function $W^{\rm SD,IF}(\bk)$ incorporates the observational window of each instrumental mode.
-It ensures that the measured $k$-modes are well within the intrinsic instrumental limits and away from regions affected by systematics (see \Cref{fig:plot_krange}), giving a contamination-free measurement of the synergy bispectrum.
-These limits include the fundamental limitations of each instrument \cite{Bull2015}, which among others depend on the size of the dishes of each survey, as well as the known astrophysical foregrounds and the wedge effect in the case of the IF mode.
-The latter two exclude all scales that satisfy $k_\parallel<\kparmin$ and $k_\parallel<k_{\rm wedge}(z)\,k_\perp$ \cite{Karagiannis:2020dpq}.
-In the case of the foregrounds it has been proposed that they can be recovered with percent precision \cite{Zhu:2016esh,Karacayli:2019iyd,Modi:2019hnu,Makinen:2020gvh,Cunnington:2023jpq}, thus we consider an optimistic cut-off value, $\kparmin=0.005\,\Mpc$.
+The window functions $W^{\rm SD,IF}(\bk)$ ensure that the measured $k$-modes are well within the intrinsic instrumental limits and away from regions affected by systematics (\Cref{fig:plot_krange}), giving a contamination-free measurement of the synergy bispectrum.
+These limits include the fundamental limitations of each instrument \cite{Bull2015}, which depend on the size of the dishes, as well as the known astrophysical foregrounds and the wedge effect in the case of IF mode.
+The latter two exclude all scales that satisfy $k_\parallel<\kparmin$ and $k_\parallel< A(z) \,k_\perp$ \cite{Karagiannis:2020dpq}.
+Foregrounds can be recovered with percent precision \cite{Zhu:2016esh,Karacayli:2019iyd,Modi:2019hnu,Makinen:2020gvh,Cunnington:2023jpq}, thus we consider an optimistic cut-off value, $\kparmin=0.005\,\Mpc$.